netgen/site-bundle/README.md

 Netgen More Bundle
 ==================

-Netgen More Bundle is an eZ Publish 5 bundle that implements common features that are used throughout Netgen's websites.
+Netgen More Bundle is an eZ Platform bundle that implements common features that are used throughout Netgen's websites.

-This bundle represents eZ Publish 5 rewrite of the original `ngmore` extension for eZ Publish 4.

 Installation instructions
 -------------------------